 What the Event Brings

 The whole event is focused on a celebration and promotion of cleantech innovation.
-Incorporating the Innovate UK Energy Catalyst Round 4 Showcase and the Rushlight Cleantech Innovation Showcase; the latest innovation and developments at the tip of the resource hierarchy in the Resourceful Conference; the latest market-ready sustainable solutions for corporate customers; all the latest developments and announcements from BEIS on UK Energy strategy and the largest cleantech exhibition in the heart of London, this event combines all that is the latest in energy, cleantech and sustainability.
+Incorporating the Innovate UK Energy Systems Catalyst Showcase and the Rushlight Cleantech Innovation Showcase; the latest innovations and developments at the tip of the resource hierarchy in the Resourceful Conference; the latest market-ready sustainable solutions for corporate customers; all the latest developments and announcements from BEIS and the largest cleantech exhibition in the heart of London, this event combines all that is the latest in energy, cleantech and sustainability.

 The Rushlight Show is THE Marketplace that brings together cleantech developers and sustainable solution providers, with investors & financiers and businesses looking to source suppliers and partners for an improved level of sustainability in their supply chain and operations.